ldstep/ldstephensnet/content/notes.md

 ---

+I gave up experimenting with Spotlight, hoping that I could replace Alfred with it.
+I got close, but that involved some jury rigging that I wasn’t comfortable with.
+So Alfred it is.

+---

 September 22, 2025, at 8:45:30 AM

 Fall is here in the Northeast.
 A couple of weeks ago, we had the annual service on the heater boiler done.
 Yesterday, we took the air conditioners out of the windows and are now in the basement for storage until next summer.
 So now we’re all set for the colder weather that’s to come.